 - 1. A base widget. - 2.
 A widget created using the MBAR keyword on a top-level base. - 3.
-A button widget which has the MENU keyword set.
+A button widget which has the MENU keyword set. - 4.
+If the CONTEXT_MENU keyword is set, a widget that supports context events.

 An object reference to the IDLitUI object associated with the iTool.
-See "User Interface Object" on page 337 for information on creating user interface objects.
+See "User Interface Object" on page 341 for information on creating user interface objects.